Blue-Ocean-Pacific/Blue_Ocean_Pacific/README.md

     - COOKIE_KEY
       - For example:
         - COOKIE_KEY=bestcookiedecryptionkeyever1337
+    - The URLs and associated keys can be created with a free account at <https://www.ibm.com/watson/developer> and <https://webempath.net>
     - Note that this app is set up for Google OAuth 2.0, so a Google Client ID and Google Client Secret code will be required to run it in its normal state.
 To avoid this and run the app without authentication (as of 4/11/2021):
       - server/index.js:
         - Comment out lines 5, 6, 8, 29-36, 55-63